Advanced CSS Units & Functions¶

 Gaps scale smoothly from 12px on small screens to 32px on large screens.

-Aspect Ratio Sections¶
+Aspect Ratio Containers¶

 /* In a section padding-bottom field for 16:9 aspect ratio */